elewites/ChatAppServer/README.md

 # ChatAppServer

 This is the server side architecture for a React Chat application.

 Check out the client application that consumes this REST API here [ChatAppClient](https://github.com/elewites/ChatAppClient.git).

-This server is built on the following technologies:
+This server is built with the following technologies:
 - Node.js
 - Express.js
 - MongoDB